 - standing for long periods of time

 Your doctor may also want to do an ultrasound to check your blood flow.
 This is a non-invasive test that uses high-frequency sound waves.
-It allows your doctor to see how the blood is flowing within your veins.
+It allows your doctor to see how the blood is flowing in your veins.

 The following changes can help prevent varicose veins from forming:

 Your doctor may advise you to wear special compression pantyhose or stockings.
-These place pressure on the legs in a good way, so the blood can flow more easily to your heart.
+These place pressure on your legs in a good way, so the blood can flow more easily to your heart.

-During the procedure, a surgeon removes your varicose veins through an incision.
-It is done only if the varicose veins are causing a lot of pain or damaging your overall health.
-According to the National Institutes of Health, vein stripping surgeries are less common today, since newer, less-invasive options are available (NIH).
+During the procedure, your surgeon removes your varicose veins through incisions.
+It’s done only if the varicose veins are causing a lot of pain or damaging your overall health.
+Vein-stripping surgeries are less common today because newer, less invasive options are available.

 Other Treatment Options